Vegard-hd/Vegard-hd/README.md

 Hi there!
 I'm Vegard, a passionate developer who loves to explore new technologies and build cool projects.

+# Check out https://vegardhaglund.dev/ for information about my projects.

 ## About Me

 - **Location:** Oslo, Norway